 The Florida Supreme Court’s Mediator Ethics Advisory Committee (MEAC) has been issuing formal advisory ethics opinions to certified and court-appointed mediators since 1994.
 MEAC opinions deal with mediation-related ethics questions governed primarily by Florida’s Rules for Certified and Court-Appointed Mediators.

-This is my summary of the MEAC opinions for 2016.
+I’ve found the MEAC opinions to be a valuable resource in my mediation practice, and would recommend them to anyone who professionally mediates in this state.
+To that end, below is my summary of the MEAC opinions for 2016.
 Each summary is hyper-linked to a copy of the original source document.

 2016-001 (The use of caucus)